Renewable energy sources

 With such an amazing power source that produces no air pollution, you may be asking yourself why we do not utilise it more.
 The problem lies in our ability to harness the Sun’s power efficiently.
 At the moment, solar panels that capture sunlight and turn it into energy are expensive to produce and inefficient, but technology is improving.
 New Zealand does not yet have any solar-powered power stations.

-People have been using wind for hundreds of years to transform the wind’s kinetic energy into mechanical energy that drives machines, mills grain and pumps water.
 Modern technology wind mills use the wind to drive blades that turn generators that produce electricity.
 Wind power is hailed as a ‘green’ technology as it produces no air pollution.
 However, wind farms need a lot of wind turbines to be efficient, opponents complain about the noise, some people think they are eyesores, and there are fears that large wind turbines could be endangering wild bird populations.
 New Zealand has some areas with consistent and strong wind levels, for example, in the Manawatu.
 This provides prime conditions for wind farming – indeed, New Zealand already has a number of wind farms supplying our electricity.

 Hydro (water) power